intelie/gitbook-drilling/collector/configuration/modbus.json.md

-For a modbus source to be normalized by Intelie Live, two files are needed to be configured, the [sources.xml](./sources.xml.md) and the `modbus.json`.
-The specific setting about a modbus source can be found at the [modbus protocol page](./../protocols/modbus.md).
-Following the example at the modbus protocol page, two `<request>` objects need to be mapped on the following JSON format (`modbus.json`).&#x20;
+For a ModBus source be normalized by Intelie Live, two files must be configured: [sources.xml](./sources.xml.md) and [modbus.json](./modbus.json.md).
+The specific documentation how to configure a ModBus source is provided at the [modbus protocol page](./../protocols/modbus.md).

-## LiveRig Collector 5.0.0 or above
+Following the example at the modbus protocol page, two `<request>` objects need to be mapped on the following JSON format (`modbus.json`).

 ```json
 {